8 Tips for a Cross-Country Move with Pets

 But don’t get too comfortable plotting your route just yet.
-For some, pets are family members, and planning for their move is almost as taxing as planning for a child.
+For some, pets are family members, and planning for a move with pets is almost as taxing as planning for a child.
 Some dogs need even more space!

 Planning for a Cross-Country Move with Pets

 1) Before You Leave - Preparation Mode for Moving with Pets

 Choose a Restraint